kuzzleio/documentation-old/src/elasticsearch-cookbook/data-insertion/index.md

 ---
 layout: full.html
 algolia: true
-title: Data insertion
+title: Data Insertion
 description: learn how to index data with elasticsearch
 order: 200
 ---

-# Data insertion
+# Data Insertion

 We use the `?pretty` keyword to get human-readable outputs from our requests.

 ---

-## Mapping creation
+## Creating a Mapping

 We will provide Elasticsearch with a mapping (RDBM: schema) for the data we want to index.
 Here we create a new document `type` (RDBM: table) called `blogpost` with 6 fields (RDBM: columns).